 Now, where’s that estate agent’s phone number…?

-Why It's Great Being An Over 40 Fashion Blogger or How to Make the Most of Your Best Feature (and How to Get One if You Think You Don't).
+P.S.
+If you like this, you might like to read Why It’s Great Being An Over 40 Fashion Blogger or How to Make the Most of Your Best Feature (and How to Get One if You Think You Don’t).